quantumopticslkb/doclkb-deprecated/content/en/Tools.md

 ### Notion
 ##### [notion](https://www.notion.so/desktop/)
 It can be a very powerfull tool if you are an untidy person. **Notion** can be used as a digital lab book that everybody can follow.
+Moreover, you will quickly realize the versatility of this tool, for example to write your to-do list or to backup your data (but beware of the 5 Mo).

 ### Github
 ##### [github](https://github.com/)